 A. General Education Requirements

-The General Education requirements for Teacher Preparation Program students are the same as for all students at Campbellsville University except P-5 majors must take a lab and all majors must take TH 120 (COM 140).
+The General Education requirements for Teacher Preparation Program students are the same as for all students at Campbellsville University except P-5 majors must take three science labs and HP 212 instead of one hour HP activity class.
+All majors must take a Communication course.

-B. Minor

-For students who entered the Teacher Preparation Program in the fall of 1997, and thereafter, there is no "Minor" in teaching.
+B. Attendance in Education Courses

+Regular attendance in professional education courses is expected of all students.
+It is a professional responsibility that is a part of the disposition assessment of teacher candidates.
+No more than four (4) absences will be allowed for Tuesday/Thursday courses, six (6) absences for Monday/Wednesday/Friday courses.
+Absences in excess of these numbers of days will result in an F for the course.
+Note: students will not be penalized for absences excused by Campbellsville University; however, it is the student’s responsibility to notify the professor in advance of the excused absence.
+It is also the student’s responsibility to ensure that all assignments are submitted on due dates, regardless of date(s) of absences.

-C. Praxis Requirements
+C. Major Requirements

-For any "major" or "specialty area" in the Teacher Preparation Program, the corresponding PRAXIS II specialty examinations must be successfully passed.
-See Section V (L) for passing scores.

-Beginning in January, 2001, all candidates in the program are required to take the PRAXIS examination, Principles of Learning and Teaching.

-For specific, current academic requirements for each certifiable major, students are to read the Campbellsville University Bulletin Catalog and consult with the relevant School, Division, or Department of the University which administers the academic area.
+For specific, current academic requirements for each area of certification, students are to read the Campbellsville University Bulletin Catalog and consult with the relevant School, Division, or Department of the University which administers the academic area.

 D. Shared Responsibilities

-The Teacher Preparation Program of Campbellsville University has the responsibility to provide descriptions of programs and schedules via the Campbellsville University Catalog, the Teacher Education Handbook, the Student Teaching Handbook and registration materials.
+The Educator Preparation Program of Campbellsville University has the responsibility to provide descriptions of programs and schedules via the Campbellsville University Catalog, the Teacher Education Handbook, the Student Teaching Handbook and registration materials.

 The Teacher Preparation Program and the candidate share responsibilities for ensuring that qualifications and criteria of effectiveness are maintained.
 It is the candidate’s responsibility to meet all pre-requisites and requirements in any part of the Teacher Education Program in the sequence provided and/or advised.
 While candidates’ advisors have a duty to properly advise them with respect to scheduling of classes and general matriculation through the program, it is the candidate’s responsibility to monitor his/her progress and select the appropriate courses and experiences to advance through the program.
-Furthermore, it is the candidate’s responsibility to achieve the appropriate scores on the Principles of Learning and Teaching examinations and, on the appropriate PRAXIS II specialty examinations.
-This includes ensuring the candidate’s responsibility to register for the appropriate PRAXIS II examinations.
+Furthermore, it is the candidate’s responsibility to achieve the appropriate scores on the Principles of Learning and Teaching (PLT) examinations and, on the appropriate PRAXIS specialty examinations.
+This includes ensuring the candidate’s responsibility to register for the appropriate PRAXIS Subject assessments.

 E. Plagiarism

-The Teacher Preparation Program specifies that the submission of student work (both written and verbal) in all classes is the result of the student’s own thoughts, creativity, research and self-work.
+The Teacher Preparation Program specifies that the submission of student work (both written and verbal) in all classes is the result of the student’s own thoughts, creativity, research, and self-work.
 Any use of the thoughts or writing of another source must be documented with the appropriate acknowledgment of that source in the required format.
-Plagiarism means intentional copying someone else’s work and claiming ownership, including the paraphrasing of another’s previously written (or spoken) thoughts or ideas without giving appropriate reference to or documentation of the original source.
+Plagiarism means intentionally copying someone else’s work and claiming ownership, including the paraphrasing of another’s previously written (or spoken) thoughts or ideas without giving appropriate reference to or documentation of the original source.

 Plagiarism is an ethical violation and is cause for an immediate conference (see Section I of this Handbook) and can potentially lead to a recommendation for dismissal from the Teacher Preparation Program.